FAITHFUL PAWS PET THERAPY PROGRAM makes scheduled monthly visits to many facilities in and around Houston,

 testing for certification as each pet is ready.
 Some pets may take only a few classes, and some may take many months of training

-18 must always be accompanied by a parent, both in class and on visits.
+18 must always be accompanied at all times by a parent, both in class and on visits.

-– hospitals, nursing homes, rehab facilities, etc. Members are required to visit at least monthly.
+teams visit – hospitals, nursing homes, rehab facilities, etc. Members are required to visit at least monthly.

 More is better.
 Each facility has at least one team leader who coordinates the requirements for that facility.
-Some facilities require a TB
+Some facilities

-test, Flu shot, and/or background check; some require special attire; some require additional training or orientation.
-We
+require a TB test, Flu shot, and/or background check; some require special attire; some require additional training or orientation.

 and only to pre-arranged facilities.
 We do not ever visit in individual homes, or as part of any job or business.